So, what exactly is a DAO?

 A COMMUNITY THAT MAKES DECISIONS DEMOCRATICALLY

 In a traditional company, investors elect members of a Board, and that board then goes on to govern the corporation, hire managers, and decide on the direction of the company.
-It's all done behind closed doors, and the voice of the customer (i.e., the user), is powerless.
+It's all done behind closed doors, and customers (aka 'users') are powerless.

 Enter DAOs - Decentralized Autonomous Organizations

 DAOs are an organization represented by rules encoded as a transparent computer program.
-Unlike traditional corporations, DAOs are controlled by the members of the company (token holders), and are not influenced by a central authority (such as a board).
+DAOs are controlled by the members of the company (token holders), and are not influenced by a central authority (such as a board).

 For centuries now, companies have been ultimately managed by executives and a Board of Directors that are intended to act in the best interest of the shareholders/investors.

-What is an investors primary objective?
-Return on investment (aka make more money).
+What is an investors' primary objective?
+To make more money.
 This incentivized structure has led to companies becoming super focused on profits, often cutting costs or impacting product quality to improve the bottom line.

-The goals investors and customers are often in conflict.
+Investors' and customers' goals are often in conflict.
 Investors want their investment to pay off and customers just want a bad@$$ product.
 This is generally how business works. *sigh*

-For your visual learners, you probably just heard a bunch of “blehblehbleh”, so here is a picture:
+For you visual learners, you probably just heard a bunch of “blehblehbleh”, so here is a picture: